-Vi/vim exists on almost all Unix-like platforms, it is the de-facto Unix editor, and is easily installed on Windows.
+Vi/vim exists on almost all Unix-like platforms.
+It's the de-facto Unix editor and is easily installed on Windows.
 All you need to make it work is a text-based connection, so it works well for remote machines with slow connections, or when you're too lazy to set up a VNC/Remote Desktop connection.

-There's no need to reach for the mouse or the ctrl/alt buttons again.
-Everything is 1 or 2 key presses away with almost 200 functions specifically for text editing.
-Vim does support the mouse, but it's designed so you don't have to for more efficient usage.
+There's no need to reach for the mouse or the Ctrl/Alt buttons again.
+Everything is a mere key press or two away with almost 200 functions specifically for text editing.
+Vim does support the mouse, but it's designed so you don't have to use it for greater efficiency.

 Pro Macros increase productivity

 Many text editors have programmable macros, but since Vim is keyboard-based, your programmed macros are usually far more predictable and easier to understand.

 This makes Vim the definitive resource for every environment (Ruby/Rails, Python, C, etc.), or simply just provides more information in your view.

 All Linux distributions out there will have Vim built into them, which is highly convenient!

 Pro Everything is mnemonic

 No need to memorize different key combinations for things like deleting the text inside of a block or deleting the text inside of a pair of quotes.
 It's just a series of actions, or nouns and verbs, or however you prefer to think about it.
 If you want to delete, you select "d"; if you want it to happen inside something, you select "i"; and if you want the surrounding double-quotes, just select ".
 But if you were changing the text, or copying it, or anything else, you'd still use the same "i" and ".
 This makes it very easy to remember a large number of different extremely useful commands, without the effort it takes to remember all of the Emacs "magic incantations", for example.

 Vimtutor is an excellent interactive tutorial for people with no prior experience of Vim.
 It takes about 30 minutes to complete.